dana-rocha/dana-rocha/README.md

 -->

 ## 🌱 Currently
 Actively looking for full-time roles in Informatics or Data Analytics.
-Working on enhancing my technical skillset.
+Working on enhancing my technical skillset while applying to jobs and bootcamps.
 Curious about software engineering.

 ## 💬 Background